koctya/nifty-generators/README.markdown

   rails g nifty:scaffold Recipe name:string index new

-=== Rails 2

-First install the gem.

-  gem install nifty-generators

-The generators will be available in all Rails applications.
-To run the generator, go to your rails project directory and call it using the script/generate or script/destroy command.

-  script/generate nifty_scaffold Recipe name:string index new

-Note an underscore is used instead of a colon for the Rails 2 generators.
+### Rails 3.0, 2.x
+Try using Ryanb's version at http://github.com/ryanb/nifty-generators

-== Included Generators
+### Included Generators

-* nifty:layout: generates generic layout, stylesheet, and helper files.
+- nifty:layout: generates generic layout, stylesheet, and helper files.
-* nifty:scaffold: generates a controller and optional model/migration.
+- nifty:scaffold: generates a controller and optional model/migration.
-* nifty:config: generates a config YAML file and loader.
+- nifty:config: generates a config YAML file and loader.
-* nifty:authentication: generates user model with sign up and log in.
+- nifty:authentication: generates user model with sign up and log in.

 To view the README for each generator, run it with the +help+ option.

     rails g nifty:layout --help

-== Troubleshooting and FAQs
+## Troubleshooting and FAQs

-<b>What is the difference between nifty:scaffold and built-in scaffold?</b>
+**What is the difference between nifty:scaffold and built-in scaffold?**

 One of the primary differences is that nifty:scaffold allows you to choose which controller actions to generate.